-- A. For an employee who is promoted into a higher classification, their wage rate in the new position shall be the minimum for that position or that step providing for at least a (3%) increase whichever is higher. - B. The entire wage matrix has been adjusted three (3%) percent by removing step (1) and adding a new step (13).
-In addition to the three (3%) adjustment to the scale, a one-time two (2%) percent (COLA) will be applied July 1st, 2020 to the entire scale.)
-Upon obtaining a satisfactory evaluation all current employees eligible for merit increases will remain on their current step for year (1).
-In year two (2) and three (3) eligible employees upon receiving a satisfactory evaluation will move to the next step which is a three percent (3%) merit increase.
-Employees above Step 13 of the wage scale will receive four (4%) increase (COLA) to be effective July 1st, 2020 and 1.5% increases in years two (2) and three (3) of the contract upon obtaining a satisfactory evaluation. - C. During the first year of employment, an employee may be advanced to the second step on July 1 following the date of hire only if their date of hire is before April 1.
-For employees hired after April 1, but before June 30, eligibility for a merit increase shall be October 1 of that year, and then July 1 thereafter. - D. Successive movements shall occur on July 1 of each year provided the employee has achieved a satisfactory evaluation during the preceding year. - E. Temporary employees working for the City will remain at the same wage in which they were hired, for the duration of their current temporary service.
+A. For an employee who is promoted into a higher classification, their wage rate in the new position shall be the minimum for that position or that step providing for at least a (3%) increase whichever is higher.

-- F. It is agreed by the parties that evaluations of performance are one necessary tool in the efforts of both management and labor in increasing productivity.
-The employer shall have the right to conduct performance evaluations of all employees covered under this agreement.
+- B. The entire wage matrix has been adjusted nine (9%) percent on July 1, 2023.
+Upon a favorable performance evaluation in 2023, 2024 and 2025, eligible employees will move to the next step which is a three percent (3%) merit increase.
+Employees above Step 13 of the wage scale will receive a twelve percent (12%) COLA increase in 2023.
+Employees off the wage scale will receive a one and a half percent (1.5%) COLA increase for years 2024 and 2025 with a favorable performance evaluation. - C. During the first year of employment, an employee may be advanced to the second step on July 1 following the date of hire only if their date of hire is before April 1.
+For employees hired April 1 through June 30, eligibility for a merit increase shall be October 1 of that year, and then July 1 thereafter. - D. Successive movements shall occur on July 1 of each year provided the employee has achieved a satisfactory evaluation during the preceding year. - E. Temporary employees working for the City will remain at the same wage in which they were hired, for the duration of their current temporary service. - F. It is agreed by the parties that evaluations of performance are one necessary tool in the efforts of both management and labor in increasing productivity.
+The Employer shall have the right to conduct performance evaluations of all employees covered under this agreement.
 It is understood that performance evaluations are a valuable tool in enhancing learning by employees.
-The employer will conduct Performance Evaluations on each employee at least annually and more often if deemed necessary.
+The Employer will conduct Performance Evaluations on each employee at least annually and more often if deemed necessary.
 Performance Evaluations are not subject to the grievance procedure.
 All Employees must receive an overall satisfactory evaluation to receive the scheduled wage increase.
 In the event of a less than satisfactory evaluation a re-evaluation shall be performed within 3 months.
 Upon completion of a satisfactory evaluation the employee shall receive the scheduled wage increase retroactively.
-Evaluations shall be distributed and completed during prior to the fiscal year end. - G. All regular and temporary employees hired meeting the minimum qualifications of the job will be placed at Step One within the job classification.
-For regular full-time new hires recognition of previous experience could result in step increases to a maximum of Step 3. - 18.2 Overtime rates: All work performed after eight (8) hours per day or forty (40) hours per week shall be paid at time and one half.
-The seventh day of work will be paid at double time if the 40-hour work week requirement has been met.
-An employee who works on a holiday shall be paid at the time and one-half rate in addition to his pay at the regular rate.
+Evaluations shall be distributed and completed prior to the fiscal year end. - G. All regular and temporary employees hired meeting the minimum qualifications of the job will be placed at Step One within the job classification.
+For regular full-time new hires recognition of previous experience could result in step increases to a maximum of Step 3. - 18.2 Overtime rates: All work performed after eight (8) hours per day or after eight (8) consecutive hours between two days or forty (40) hours per week shall be paid at time and one half.
+When an employee performs work on seven (7) consecutive days, the employee will be compensated with eight (8) additional hours of pay at the base rate. - A. The seven (7) consecutive days may not include Personal Leave or Floating